DEMAT Central Team

 She enjoys working with others for a common aim, working at DEMAT is one of the best examples of this, knowing her input albeit small has gone someway to facilitate the continued success of this group of schools.
 The new landscape emerging in the education sector is one that is interesting and offers great opportunities for the students within education now and those in the future.
 It is this that drives her further to extend her knowledge and participation within the sector.

-Alexandra Rutterford-Dufferty - Assistant to Finance Director
+Alexandra Rutterford-Duffety - Assistant Director (Finance)

 Alex joined DEMAT in September 2017 to assist in the Finance function, having qualified as a Chartered Accountant in the Audit department at Deloitte in Cambridge and gained post-qualification experience at Marshall Aerospace & Defence Group.
 During her training, Alex had exposure to large Cambridge corporates, including working on annual audits, interim reviews and assisting in implementing control frameworks.